 Appendix 4

-The detailed financial arrangements with respect to the Clinical Trial should be appended as Appendix 4.
-Sponsors and Trial Sites should note the Guidance provided with respect to the matters for inclusion in Appendix 4.
+The interactive Costing Tool (iCT) generated Finance Schedule should be inserted into this Financial Appendix.
+Further detailed guidance for completion is included within the Financial Appendix itself.

 […]

 4.15.9 The Trial Site (and, independently as applicable, any Other Trial Site(s)) shall retain all Clinical Trial records for a period of [INSERT NUMBER] years after Trial Completion.
 Upon the expiry of the record retention period specified above the Trial Site shall transfer such records to the Sponsor if requested by Sponsor and shall not destroy any records without the Sponsor’s prior written approval, such approval not to be unreasonably withheld or delayed.